rahulbattu15-boop/password-strength-checker/docs/project_report.md

 ## Result

 The project works by checking a password and saying if it's Weak, Medium or Strong.
-It also gives suggestions like using characters adding big letters adding numbers adding special characters and not using common passwords.
+It also gives suggestions like using characters adding big letters,  adding numbers, adding special characters, and not using common passwords.

 ##